FTChinese/next-login/README.md

 * Purchased memebership.
 Tells user its rights and privileges, membership duration, etc..
 * Prior to membership expiration.
 Notify user to renew subscription, othwewise membership will be discontinued.
 * Password reset.
 If user forgot password, send reset password email which should expire in a short period, say, 3 hours.
 * Daily newsletter as we already did.
+Remember, Newsletter should only be sent after email is verified!